Key Concepts

 Inferno Test Suite

-An executable set of tests provided within an Inferno Test Kit that allows testers to evaluate the conformance of a system.
+An Inferno Test Suite is an executable set of tests provided within an Inferno Test Kit that allows testers to evaluate the conformance of a system.
 They can import tests from other Test Kits.
 Each Test Suite also defines how to interpret failures at the test level and in aggregate.
 For example, a Test Suite may define that a conformant system will pass all provided tests, or that the system may fail some tests.

 Validators

 Validators are tools that validate the correctness of a piece of data against a set of rules defined within a context.
 Inferno tests typically fetch data and validate the response using a validator, for example the FHIR Profile Validator or the FHIR Terminology Validator.
-Inferno typically performs these functions by providing common third-party validators (e.g. HL7 FHIR Validator).
+Inferno performs FHIR Resource Validation using the the HL7® FHIR Java Validator.

 Reference Implementations

-An Inferno Test Kit may provide one or more reference implementations, which is a program that implements all requirements from a specification (e.g. FHIR) and demonstrates “correct” behavior.
+Reference implementations are example servers that implement all requirements from a specification (e.g. FHIR) and demonstrates “correct” behavior.
 They can be useful to develop tests against or to help interact with third-party solutions.
 For example, Inferno has a Reference Server for US Core and the Inferno ONC (g)(10) certification tests.

 Inferno Deployment

-A web host running one or more Inferno Test Kits.
+An Inferno Deployment is a web host running one or more Inferno Test Kits.
 An example is the https://inferno.healthit.gov website.
 An individual Test Kit can also be run as an Inferno Deployment on users’ local machines without any additional configuration.
+See Using Test Kits: Getting Started for more information.
 An Inferno Deployment includes a web interface as well as a RESTful API to enable third-party integration.